Estimated reading time: 8 minutes

 - 1 tsp Extra Virgin Olive Oil

-- Add oil in the pan and when hot enough add the minced onions and spices.
+- Add oil to the pan; add the minced onions and spices when hot enough.

-- Now add your stock a bit at a time stirring all the bits that are stuck to the pan (best bits with the most flavour).
+- Now add your stock a bit at a time stirring all the bits stuck to the pan (the best bits with the most flavour).

-- Bring your curry mix up to a simmer and then add coconut milk.
+- Bring your curry mix to a simmer, and add coconut milk.

-- Stir until it starts changing texture and colour.
+- Stir until it starts changing texture and color.

-- It should thicken slightly but we don't want it runny so now mix in your corn starch with a little water until it turns to a liquid paste.
+- It should thicken slightly, but we don’t want it runny,, so mix in your cornstarch with a bit of water until it becomes a liquid paste.

 - Then add peas and simmer until cooked and the Beef/chicken or Veg are tender.

-- Lastly, add as much coriander as you prefer ( I just add a handful) and there you have it!
+- Lastly, add as much coriander as you prefer ( I add a handful), and there you have it!

-- Serve on a bed of Basmati rice with homemade Naan bread or homemade pita bread and mango chutney!
+- Serve on a bed of Basmati rice with homemade Naan bread or pita bread and mango chutney.

 That’s how easy it is to make Chicken Curry in a Hurry and surprise your family with a delicious meal for lunch or dinner.